weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 ### Alternative C: promotions service

-This solution is a simplified approach to pipeline controller with only the promotion responsibility.
+This solution would be to create a new component with the promotions responsibility.

 ```mermaid
    sequenceDiagram